 Sustainability-the ability to meet the needs of today without compromising the future-and resilience-the capacity to maintain function in the face of natural or human-caused disruption- are inherently linked.
 A building that relies on efficient, on-site energy generation is both environmentally sustainable and more resilient to natural or human-caused disruption of the power grid.
 Restoring tidal wetlands provides ecological value in the present and can also create a resilient shoreline that will continue to be physically stable and provide ecological functions as sea level rises.
 By avoiding the need to build walls along the water's edge to armor the city against rising seas today, San Francisco can be more flexible in how it makes the waterfront and the city it protects more resilient in the future.
-This flexibility can in turn allow for more places where people can enjoy nature, more historic resources that can be saved, and more and better shoreline views.
+This flexibility can in turn allow for more places where people can enjoy nature, engage in existing and enhanced water recreation uses, more historic resources that can be saved, and more and better shoreline views.
 Current efforts to seismically strengthen the Embarcadero Seawall provide the City, the Port, and the public with unprecedented opportunities to ensure that environmental sustainability and waterfront resilience principles are top priorities in Port planning, development, and infrastructure projects for decades to come.

 The environment is not the only consideration in resilience and sustainability planning.
-Social and economic sustainability-a society's ability to maintain social wellbeing and economic stability indefinitely-are also essential components of resilience.
+Social and economic sustainability-a society's ability to maintain social equity and well-being, and economic stability indefinitely-are also essential components of resilience.
 For example, the degree of social cohesion in city neighborhoods correlates directly to how well those neighborhoods respond to and recover from emergencies.
-A sustainable society that protects natural resources while ensuring social justice and economic wellbeing is a resilient society.
+A sustainable society that protects natural resources while ensuring social and racial justice and economic well-being is a resilient society.
 See Chapter 2H for the Port's resilience policies.

-Today, the Port works to restore the health of Port lands and the Bay, and to protect the health of the many Port employees, tenants, visitors, and neighbors who frequent the area.
+Today, the Port works to restore the health of Port lands and the Bay, and to protect the health of the many Port employees, tenants, visitors, recreation users and neighbors who frequent the area.
 As a department of the City and County of San Francisco subject to the City's exceptionally progressive environmental policies, the Port already incorporates sustainability measures and environmental programs that are unique to its own operations.
-Environmental professionals with expertise in environmental science, industrial hygiene, and regulatory analysis work in the defined as interaction with the preserve long-term environmental environment.
-At the Port of San protect air quality, water quality, public sense, it implies stewardship and leadership on behalf of the broader